nicolargo/glances/docs/config.rst

 Glances logs all of its internal messages to a log file.

-``DEBUG`` messages can been logged using the ``-d`` option on the command line.
+``DEBUG`` messages can be logged using the ``-d`` option on the command line.

-The location of the Glances depends of your operating system.
-You could displayed the Glances log file full path using the``glances -V`` command line.
+The location of the Glances log file depends of your operating system.
+You can display the full path of the Glances log file full path using the``glances -V`` command line.

-The file is automatically rotate when the size is higher than 1 MB.
+The file is automatically rotated when its size exceeds 1 MB.

 If you want to use another system path or change the log message, you can use your own logger configuration.
 First of all, you have to create